NNeuralDynamics/SpliSER/README.md

 ### NDL note
 - SpliSER_v0_1_8_pysam.py uses pysam rather than samtools and is faster.
+- Duplicate sites can be produced from the same BAM file although rare.
+Recommedned to only keep the site with the higher alpha count.
 - There is an unresolved bug when using --beta2Cryptic option.
-Using this flag will result in duplicate splice sites from same sample (12/17/24)
+Using this flag will result in more duplicate splice sites from same sample (12/17/24)

 <img src="Images/SpliSER.png" width="200">
 Splice-site Strength Estimation using RNA-seq